lcov29/knowledgeBase/IT/SoftwareDevelopment/Engineering/Modeling/UML/structuralDiagrams/uml_class_diagram.md

 ### **Aggregation**

 > An **aggregation** is a relationship between a whole and its parts.
-The whole has the responsibility to deal with its parts.
-> The parts can exist outside of the whole.
+> The parts can be included in multiple wholes or can exist without a whole.

 <br>